howard8888/workspace/README.md

 ****Planned versions: ****

 CCA8 Simulation of a mountain goat through the lifecycle

+CCA8b Simulation of a mountain goat-like brain with 5 brains within the same agent

+CCA8c Simulation of multiple agents with goat-like brains able to interact

+CCA8d Simulation of a mountain goat-like brain with 5 brains within the same agent with combinatorial planning

 CCA9 Simulation of a chimpanzee through the lifecycle